Theo Jackson (American football): Tennessee Titans

-Jackson was drafted by the Tennessee Titans in the sixth round, 204th overall, of the 2022 NFL Draft.
+Jackson was selected by the Tennessee Titans in the sixth round, 204th overall, of the 2022 NFL draft.
 He was waived on August 30, 2022, and signed to the practice squad the next day.

 Minnesota Vikings

 On October 11, 2022, Jackson was signed off the Titans' practice squad by the Minnesota Vikings, who were in need of safety depth after a season-ending injury to Lewis Cine.
+As a rookie, he appeared in 11 games in the 2022 season.

+In Week 2 of the 2023 season, Jackson recorded his first professional interception against the Philadelphia Eagles.
+He appeared in 15 games in the 2023 season.

+Against the Seattle Seahawks in Week 16 of the 2024 season, Jackson recorded his second career interception against Geno Smith after filling in for Harrison Smith.

+On March 6, 2025, Jackson and the Vikings agreed to a two-year, $12.65 million contract extension.